RPG-Paper-Maker/Documentation/docs/index.md

 ![Screenshot](img/deploy.png)

 * `Location`: The location of the standalone folder that you want to create.
 The name of this folder will be `yourGameName{OS}`.
+* `Type of export`: Choose export options here.
-* `Deploy a desktop application`: Choose here to deploy your game as a desktop application (choose the OS in options: Windows, Linux, or Mac).
+	* `Deploy a desktop application`: Choose here to deploy your game as a desktop application (choose the `OS` in options: Windows, Linux, or Mac).
 	* `Deploy for web browser`: *(not available yet)* Choose here to deploy your game as a web application.
 This will generate an `index.html` page and other files.
+* `Version`: Choose you game version.
+Having 1 for `major` and 0 for `minor` will create a 1.0 version.